 A glance at the research topics pursued by current first-year PhD researchers in the Law Department conveys a sense of the diversity, originality and excitement of research pursued at the EUI.
 From Decoding the African Ecosystem of Justice (Botha) to the Governance of Light Pollution within the EU (Hoek), researchers are encouraged to follow their intellectual passions.
 As first-year projects on Rethinking Nature’s Ownership and Governance from the Margins (Aty-Biyo) or Storytelling in the Practice of International Courts and Tribunals (De Spiegeleir) make clear, researchers explore a plurality of research themes.
 This plurality and the diversity of underlying methodological approaches open up space for a rich discussion about the very concept and contours of the notion of transnational law.

-As is clear from the Law Department’s activities and achievements, this is a diverse, energetic and committed community of scholars which encourages open but probing intellectual engagement and mutual supportiveness.
+As it is clear from the Law Department’s activities and achievements, this is a diverse, energetic and committed community of scholars which encourages open but probing intellectual engagement and mutual supportiveness.
 With the arrival of new researchers each year, and the frequent arrival of new professors and many visitors, the Department is dynamic and highly reflective about its evolving priorities.

 Nicolas Petit